The Peculiar Climate of Ballarat

 OCEANIA

 515 km away SSE as the crow flies, Launceston in Tasmania is, climatically speaking, our closest sister city in Australia and the world.
-Launceston (which is colder than Hobart) has near identical average temperature, rainfall, wind speed, and sunshine hours as Ballarat.
+Launceston has near identical average temperature, rainfall, wind speed, and sunshine hours as Ballarat.
 What grows in Launceston will certainly grow here!

-Across the Tasman and even further south, another city in the southern hemisphere with a similar climate to Ballarat is Christchurch, New Zealand.
-It has similar rainfall, the same pattern of drier summer and wetter winter, and very similar average temperatures.
+Across the Tasman and even further south, another city in the southern hemisphere with a similar climate to Ballarat is Christchurch.
+Ballarat and Christchurch both share a familiar title: 'Garden City', and climatically speaking, after Launceston there is nowhere in the world as similar to Ballarat as this beautiful city on the South Island of New Zealand, with similar rainfall, wet and dry seasons, and average temperatures.

 SOUTH AMERICA

-Except for the bottom tip of South America, the rest of the southern hemisphere around our latitude is ocean.
-Temuco in the Araucania region of southern Chile is the only other place like us in the south.
+The rest of the southern hemisphere at our latitude is ocean, with one exception: the bottom tip of South America.
+Here, Temuco, Concepcion, and Talca, in central to southern Chile, are the most like us, albeit with heavier winter rains.
 Strikingly similar in temperature range with an identical average temperature, Temuco sits between the Pacific Ocean and the Andes at a similar latitude and altitude to Ballarat.
 Buddleja globosa is native to this part of the world, as well as Araucaria araucana, a.k.a. the Monkey Puzzle tree.
-Several alstroemeria species are also native.
+Several alstroemeria species are also native to Chile, as well as one of our favourite annuals – the orchid-like Schizanthus (angel wings).
+Slightly further south is the native homeland of Geum chiloense, a garden favourite in Ballarat.
 Like here, however, many of the naturalised and established plants in Temuco are introduced from Europe or elsewhere.
 Temuco experiences very wet winters, and, like Ballarat, summer is the drier season.

 EUROPE

-In the northern hemisphere, similar climates to Ballarat are usually found at a higher latitude.
-This is because there is more ocean and less land in the southern hemisphere, which has a cooling effect on our atmosphere.
 In Europe, the northern Spanish cities of Vitoria-Gasteiz and Pamplona in the Basque Country are our closest relatives.
-The amount of introduced flora we have in common with this region is remarkable, thanks to our near identical climates – these two cities are like us in everything from altitude to annual rainfall, to the wet winter/dry summer pattern, to the average annual temperature range and sunshine hours.
+In fact, Vitoria-Gasteiz, known as the 'Green Capital of Europe', comes in at No. 3 in likeness to Ballarat after Launceston and Christchurch.
+The amount of introduced flora we have in common with this region is remarkable, thanks to our near identical climates – like us in everything from altitude to annual rainfall, to the wet winter/dry summer pattern, to the average annual temperature range and sunshine hours.
+Our most common plantation forests, Eucalyptus and Monterey Pine (Pinus radiata), are also the favoured plantation timbers in this northwest region of 'Green Spain', alongside their native beech and oak forests.
 Even most of our weeds are the same, as are most of the flowers that readily naturalise in our gardens.
-This is the native homeland of some of our all-time favourite naturalised garden flowers, such as aquilegias, foxgloves, sweet scabious, poppies, and daffodils.
+This is the native homeland of some of our all-time favourite naturalised garden flowers, such as aquilegias, foxgloves, sweet scabious (pincushion flower), poppies, Spanish bluebells, and daffodils.
 Buxus sempervirens, what we call ‘English’ box, has its main native range across this region of northern Spain as well as southern France.
 Other similar cities in western Europe include Gijon and Valladolid in Spain, and Poitiers in France.
 London and Paris are also quite like us, to the extent that Ballarat's climate has more in common with these two cities than with any of Australia's capital cities.

 A visiting Red Spotted Jezebel and one of our own bees, both feeding on sweet scabious, native to Spain and France.